-Besides the constructs outlined above, AUTOLINK's constraint description language allows to define conditional rules.
+Besides the constructs outlined above, Autolink's constraint description language allows to define conditional rules.
 By using conditions in a TRANSLATE statement, constraints can be customized to specific requirements.
 For example, constraint parameterization can be guided by signal parameters.
-Moreover, it is possible to combine constraint rules for several signals by the use of regular expressions.

 One goal for the design of the constraint description language was simplicity.
 Even an unexperienced user should be able to understand and define constraint rules.
 The syntax is not very strict in the sense that, for example, function parameters do not have to be declared.
 Instead, potential inconsistencies are checked and resolved at run-time.